RDLtd/api/docs/restaurants/index.md

     }
 }
 ```
-Error texts can also be `'No restaurants authorised for this api user'`, `'Restaurant (number) is not authorised for this api user'`,
+Error texts can also be `'No restaurants authorised for this api user'`,
 `'Unable to determine if restaurant is authorised'`, `'Failed to read api users database'`.
 In all cases if these cannot be resolved, please contact our technical support team.